sayalichalikwar/Beginner-EVM-Course/README.md

 ### Operation

 * I used Online Remix IDE compiler for writing the solidity code Program with a version.
-* I created a file which is in the repository named as second.sol .
+* I created a file which is in the repository named as Second.sol .

 ### Installing